van chassis compared

 For most people?
 Probably not.
 The front wheel drive Promaster or rear wheel drive versions of the Transit or Sprinter will be fine for most use cases.
 If you know you are going to push the limits of the roads a van can go down then you may want the AWD option.
 Just keep in mind these are large vehicles that are not designed for real off roading regardless.

-When it comes to AWD vans, many immediately think of the Sprinter, but it's not the most capable option.
-The Transit's AWD system outperforms even the now-discontinued "4x4" Sprinter.
+When it comes to AWD vans, many immediately think of the Sprinter.
+The Transit's AWD system actually outperforms even the now-discontinued "4x4" Sprinter.
 This is because the Sprinter's "4x4" system wasn't truly a 4x4 system—it was essentially Mercedes' outdated switchable AWD system, requiring a full stop to engage.
-While the Sprinter boasts higher factory ground clearance compared to the Transit, its AWD capabilities fall short.

 The "4x4" Sprinter can only allocate up to 33% of power to the front wheels when engaged, whereas the Transit AWD system can direct up to 100% of power to the front wheels.
 Additionally, the Sprinter's open differential means it loses effectiveness when tires start slipping, whereas the Transit offers an available limited-slip differential, crucial for maintaining traction and power in challenging conditions.